 If you’re not super-familiar with Romanian cities, you can be forgiven for not having heard about Cluj-Napoca – after all, its tourism scene is still developing.
 But don’t worry: it’s a thoroughly lovely, charming place in which to spend a few days, and you’ll soon fall in love with its non-touristy charms and awesome locals, not to mention its epic music festivals!
-You’ll soon discover that there’s plenty of things to do in Cluj!
+Romania is an awesome country to explore – start off with 3 days in Bucharest – but you’ll soon discover that there’s plenty of things to do in Cluj too!

 In fact, I had three days in Cluj, and could’ve happily stayed for longer.
 The capital of Transylvania is pretty, relaxed, and refreshingly free of crowds, and the local people genuinely welcome visitors.
 What’s not to love about that?
 Nothing, say I!

 So, I’m going to let you in on all the top things to do in Cluj-Napoca, and inspire you to visit Romania!
 Think of this as your personal travel shopping list; the places that you really can’t leave Cluj without seeing.

 - 1 How to get to Cluj-Napoca

 - 2 The best things to do in Cluj!